 - d.
-Apart from this about 10% of randomly selected paper questionnaires will be sent to COE-CARRS from each site at an interval of three months.
-These will be checked for error and error rates will be calculated as described above. - e.
-Measures to be taken if the query and error rates are higher than the pre-decided value: - High query/error rate for site all data for the site will be checked against paper forms at the study site. - High query/error rate for interviewer all data for the particular interviewer will be checked against paper forms at the study site.
+Measures to be taken if the query and error rates are higher than the pre-decided value: - High query/error rate for interviewer all data for the particular interviewer will be checked against paper forms at the study site. - If there is any error in the outcome for the cohort study, first the data will be crosschecked against paper forms and if required the participant will be re-visited.
+If none of these can correct the error, the error field will be dropped as missing.

-- If there is any error in the outcome for the cohort study, first the data will be crosschecked against paper forms and if required the participant will be re-visited.
-If none of these can correct the error, the error field will be dropped as missing. - f.
-Once re-checking of the data at COE-CARRS is complete it will be freezed and if the site requires any updating, the data will be sent with proper reasoning to COE-CARRS who will review and make the necessary changes. - g.
-Decision log will be used to document all issues related errors and queries (using excel sheets and emails) - h.
-Monitoring data storage and confidentiality procedures: This will be done by the PIs and external evaluators at the COE-CARRS after the complete collation of data and before using the data for analysis.
+- e.
+Decision log will be used to document all issues related errors and queries (using excel sheets and emails) - f.
+Monitoring data storage and confidentiality procedures: This will be done by the PIs and external evaluators at the CCDC after the complete collation of data and before using the data for analysis.